 To access the advanced settings for your questionnaire click on the “Settings” Tab in the App Dashboard:

-The advanced settings in the Settings Tab give you additional control over your questionnaire and allows you to turn on and off various options for your users.
-When you click on the “Settings” tab you’ll see four options: General, Action Items, Notifications, and Language.
+The advanced settings in the “Settings” Tab will give you additional control over your questionnaire and allows you to turn on and off various options for your users.

 Post To API